 Gastar Exploration Inc (GST) Downgraded by Seaport Global Securities

-They presently have a $1.00 target price on the stock, down from their prior target price of $3.00.
-Seaport Global Securities' price objective indicates a potential upside of 4.32% from the stock's current price.
+They presently have a $1.00 target price on the stock, down from their previous target price of $3.00.
+Seaport Global Securities' price objective indicates a potential upside of 6.69% from the stock's current price.

 Start the conversation, or Read more at AmericanBankingNews.com.